 Vitale learned about business at a very young age.
-Soon, he discovered that the margins offered by the novelty company couldn’t afford him the lifestyle in envisioned, so he looked for a product that enjoyed massive margins.
+Soon, he discovered that the margins offered by the novelty company couldn’t afford him the lifestyle envisioned, so he looked for a product that enjoyed massive margins.

 A Vital Need Marketing didn’t start out to be a marketing company.
 It’s principle, Dean Vitale, started in business at 16 years old (now 56)